dayaramb/dayaramb.github.io/ml/linear-regression/README.md

 ## Models with multiple Features:

-Y' = b + w1x + w2x2 +w3x3 + w4x4 + w5 x5
+$$Y' = b + w_1x_1 + w_2x_2 + w_3x_3 + w_4x_4 + w_5 x_5$$

 During training the bias and weight of the linear regression equation are updated.

 ## Linear Regression Loss:

 Loss is a numerical metric that describes how wrong a model's prediction is.
 Loss measures the distance between the model's predicitons and the actual lables.
 The goal of the training a model is to minimize the loss,